a69/template/README.md

 # template
-cmd tools to applies template to files
+cmd tools to applies template to files (for you my best friend❤)